This first step for successful blackhead removal is extracting the ones that already exist. This is instant blackhead extraction.

 Professionals often use them in facials to quickly extract a large area.
 They are less damaging to the skin than squeezing, and a lot easier to handle.

-Especially good for nose blackheads, you don’t have to use awkward fingers so you won’t end up with a misshapen nose at the end of it. you Simply press the small metal loop into the side of the nose.
+Especially good for nose blackheads, you don’t have to use awkward fingers so you won’t end up with a misshapen nose at the end of it.
+Simply press the small metal loop into the side of the nose.

 More details on how to use these tools below (and see the video after these instructions for a visual demonstration).